ehhtishaam/Security-Audits/README.md

 ## 🛠️ Standards

 - Each audit folder includes a full report in Markdown or PDF: scope, methodology, findings, and recommendations.
-- Course-based audits are written as original analysis — no copy-pasted course material or proprietary content included.
+- Every report states upfront whether it's a coursework exercise or independent work.
-- Fictional/practice company names are used where the audit originates from a training exercise rather than a real client engagement.
+- Written as original analysis — no copy-pasted course material or proprietary content included.